CiscoDevNet/webex-card-sample/README.md

 - In VS Code:

-    1. Edit the `.env` file and paste in your bot access token (be sure to save)
+    1. Edit the `.env` file:

+        - Paste in your bot access token

+        - (Optional) Paste in your app's publically reachable URL.
+If not specified, the app will use Ngrok to dynamically create a reverse tunnel instead (see caveats in [Hints](#hints) below)

+        - Be sure to save the file

     2. Run the sample by pressing **F5**, or by opening the Debugging panel and clicking the green 'Launch' arrow

-- In your favorite Webex Teams client, add the new bot to a test space/room.
-Remember to @mention the bot if in a group space.
-Sending any message to the bot (1:1 or @mention) will trigger it to send a new strategy
+- In your favorite Webex Teams client, add the new bot to a test space/room - it should automatically post a strategy when added.
+Sending any message to the bot (remember to @mention the bot if in a group space) will trigger it to send a new strategy

-- After a strategy is posted, you can click on the 'refresh' icon to request another card/strategy.
-You can click on 'settings', play with the options and click the 'save' button, however the sample app does not implement actually saving/scheduling posts automatically
+- After a strategy is posted, you can click on the 'refresh' icon to request another strategy.
+You can click on 'settings', play with the options and click the 'save' button, however the sample app does not implement actually saving/scheduling posts automatically (it just prints the data to the console)

 ## Hints